arpit-varshney18/aem-core/README.md

-# Sample AEM project template
+# AEM Core Project

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project for AEM-based application.

 ## Modules